Renault, Nissan looking for more savings on batteries - De Meo

-French carmaker Renault (RENA.PA) and its Japanese alliance partner Nissan (7201.T) are in talks to collaborate more and improve the savings they can derive from using the same battery technology, Renault Chief Executive Luca de Meo said on Tuesday.
+PARIS (Reuters) - French carmaker Renault and its Japanese alliance partner Nissan are in talks to collaborate more and improve the savings they can derive from using the same battery technology, Renault Chief Executive Luca de Meo said on Tuesday.

 Batteries are one of the costliest aspects of developing electric cars, at a time when auto groups are racing to pull ahead in this segment.
 For Renault and Nissan, it has also long been one of the weaker points of a partnership stretching back over 20 years, with each sourcing batteries in different ways, including from South Korea’s LG for the French firm.